mandeepairborne/samweb/content/_index.md

 ]
 ```

-It expects the style to be in the `static` directory.
+Additional stylesheets; expects it to be in the `static` directory.
 If you are using Sass it will be compiled there anyway.

 If for some reason overridden class are not respected, try using `!important`.
 You can import styles from Duckquill using `@use "../themes/duckquill/sass/NEEDED_FILE.scss";`.